VG08/rectilearn/README.md

 |Backend| -  Develop user authentication, choosing the "Game of the day" and whatever else needs to be done (We will use fastAPI for backend)
 Devs: VG, Rush, and atlas (may need to learn fastAPI)

-|Database| - Store the user information, as well as the study sets of the user (We will use fireBase right?)
+|Database| - Store the user information, as well as the study sets of the user (NastyPigz wants to use Deta Base SDK)
 Devs: We can decide

 |Game Dev| - Create simple 2D games in JS (the more the better!) that let the user practice their study sets (idk what you guys want to use)